Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 #### The form will contain a handleChange and handleSubmit events

-    handleChange: I'll handle the changes in the form
+    handleChange(): Will handle the changes in the form, by setting the state to the value typed by the user

-    handleSubmit: will get the data changed and send it to the backend
+    handleSubmit(): Will get the data changed and send it to the backend

 ```
   handleChange = () => {